brucedkyle/architectures/docs/sustainability/inventory.md

 - Market disruptions include: natural disasters, pandemics, political uncertainty, economic upheaval, cyber and terrorist attacks, third-party or supplier threats, and rapid swings in consumer preferences and demand.
 - Supply chain transformation also complicates supply chain risk management &dash; lean, but complex and globally dispersed operations add risks, and the supply chain risk management process is vital in wringing out efficiencies and costs.

-IBM offers [Sterling Inventory Visibility](https://www.ibm.com/products/inventory-visibility) that is included with IBM Sterling Intelligent Promising to processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.
+**Inventory visibility**.
+This processes inventory supply and demand activity to provide accurate and real-time global visibility across selling channels.
+For this solution, IBM offers [Sterling Inventory Visibility](https://www.ibm.com/products/inventory-visibility), which is included with IBM Sterling Intelligent Promising.

 ## References